Home About Us Our Ministry Family News Newsletters Email Updates Photo Gallery Projects

 When Umzumbe Bible Institute closed at the end of 1994, Michael and Caryl returned to the States for an extended furlough.
 They both taught at Nebraska Christian College while studying for graduate degrees in education at Wayne State College in Wayne, Nebraska.

 In 1998 they returned to South Africa and developed a new ministry.
-They decided to focus their efforts on the province of KwaZulu Natal.
+They decided to focus their efforts on the province of KwaZulu Natal which lies at the Eastern side of the country on the shores of the Indian Ocean.
 Michael visited congregations throughout KwaZulu Natal to teach and provide encouragement for Christian leaders.
 They also participated in and helped to plan regional meetings such as the annual Easter meeting and youth camps.

 Because of their involvement with the Umzumbe church, Michael and Caryl also became increasingly concerned that there was no outreach to the local community.
 Building on good relationships with local schools, they volunteered to teach English at Mntwan'ungamizizwe High School.
 Discipline was a huge problem and they did not offer to teach again.
 However, Caryl offered to teach supplementary classes in English and Mathematics on the campus of Umzumbe Bible Institute for Grade 11 students.
 Michael offered similar classes in Biblical Studies and added computer lessons after they received a donation of several old computers.

 In the meantime they had been volunteering with Scripture Union to teach “Life Skills,” a program of developing values, setting goals, and making right decisions.
 Because of the rapid growth of HIV/AIDS infections in South Africa opportunities to teach the material in urban schools grew rapidly.
 Michael used his knowledge of Afrikaans to introduce the material in the Afrikaans primary school.
 The Life Skills program is based on the Bible and increasingly Michael and Caryl recognized the need to teach this material in the rural schools.
 Their first effort was in Grade 9 and again discipline problems prevented the program from being effective.
 But then they arranged to teach the material to Grade 7 students in Magog Primary School.
-This proved to be effective and has continued to the present.
-Through contacts made at Umzumbe, they have been able to teach the material at Velimemeza Primary School as well.
+This proved to be effective and continued for several years.
+They were able to get financial help through Scripture Union to take the students to a campsite.
+However, they have had to discontinue the program because finance is no longer available.

-The Stanley's continue to travel to churches throughout KwaZulu Natal to provide teaching and encouragement.
-They teach at youth camps and other regional meetings placing an increasing emphasis on a Christian approach to marriage and the family.
-They also participate in planning and teaching at the National Youth Seminar.
-This program is aimed at young adults, a group that turned away from Christian values during the revolutionary struggle.
+Over the years the Stanleys have continued to travel to churches throughout KwaZulu Natal to provide teaching and encouragement.
+They have been involved in youth camps and regional meetings placing an emphasis on a Christian approach to marriage and the family.

-Michael and Caryl Stanley have served as missionaries in the Republic of South Africa for 35 years.
-For over 20 years their ministry involved equipping African leaders and training Christian ministers at Umzumbe Bible Institute (U.B.I.).
+Michael and Caryl Stanley have served as missionaries in the Republic of South Africa for over 40 years.
+For 20+ years their ministry involved equipping African leaders and Christian ministers at Umzumbe Bible Institute (U.B.I.).

 After the U.B.I. closed at the end of 1994, the Stanley's spent three years in the United States, teaching at Nebraska Christian College and completing graduate studies at Wayne State College.